The Chefs

-The Chefs were an English indiepop/punk band which formed in Brighton, Sussex, England, in 1979, relocating to London in 1981, and finally splitting up in 1982.
-The band consisted of Helen McCookerybook (bass guitar and vocals), Carl Evans (guitar and vocals), James McCallum (Helen's brother; guitar) and Russell Greenwood (drums; died 25 June 1999).
+The Chefs were an English indiepop/post-punk band which formed in Brighton in 1979, relocating to London in 1981, and finally splitting up in 1982.
+The band consisted of Helen McCookerybook (bass guitar and vocals), Carl Evans (guitar and vocals), James McCallum (guitar; died 2 June 2025) and Russell Greenwood (drums; died 25 June 1999).

 Punk beginnings

 In 1976, Helen McCallum moved from Wylam near Newcastle-upon-Tyne to Brighton to study fine art printmaking at Brighton Polytechnic.
 In 1977, she began to play bass in the punk band Joby and the Hooligans.
 The following year, Carl Evans, a 17-year-old guitarist from Haywards Heath, joined the band, and they changed their name to the Smartees.
 In the Smartees, McCallum wrote and sang "Thrush", a song about the sexually transmitted disease.
 Her second song, written with singer Tracy Preston, was "Let's Make Up", about cosmetics.